Personnel File: Everything You Need to Know

 Other Items to Keep in Your Personnel Files

-When organizing the personnel file, it is important that at least the key documents that are relevant to almost every employee are there.
+When organizing the personnel file, it is vital that at least the key documents that are relevant to almost every employee are there.

 These documents will include their original job application as well as the documents related to their hiring and on-boarding process.
 Documents relating to their compensation, particularly legal documents and authorizations, are important as well.